 Parental responsibilities can be either sole or joint.
 Alternatively, however, you and your ex may split this responsibility according to the type of question being decided.
 Those everyday parenting questions that continually crop up, however, remain the responsibility of the parent who has the children at the time they arise.

 Illinois refers to physical custody as parenting time, and it relates to how you and your ex will split your time with your shared children.
 Parenting time can be split right down the middle (according to whatever schedule you and your children’s other parent can agree to), or one of you can become the primary residential parent with whom the children live most of the time, while the other has a visitation schedule.

 If you need the court’s intervention regarding your parenting time schedule, it is very likely to hand down one of its standard-issue schedules.
 It’s important to note that physical custody can also be either sole or joint but that it’s very rare for a parent to be denied the right to have at least some visitation with his or her children (barring a serious reason for ruling otherwise).

 Even if you already have parenting terms with your children’s other parent, the need for a modification may arise.
 As your children grow, their needs evolve, and your post-divorce life progresses, the terms that worked when they were handed down may no longer apply, and a modification may be in order.

-The child custody lawyers at Delaney Heckman in Rolling Meadows have the experience, focus, and compassion to help you obtain child custody terms that work for you and your kids – while protecting your parental rights.
+The child custody lawyers at Andrea Heckman Law in Rolling Meadows have the experience, focus, and compassion to help you obtain child custody terms that work for you and your kids – while protecting your parental rights.
 For more information, please don’t wait to contact us today.